 Who has an old cookie tin laying around their house?
-Especially an older one, that once helt sweet treats, but has a cheesy and outdated prints on them?
+Especially an older one, that once helt sweet treats, but has a cheesy and outdated print on them?

-Maybe you aren’t raising your hand.
-If that is the case, then you can enter any thrift store and find a boat load of these seemingly lifeless containers for dirt cheap.
+If you don’t have one on hand, then you can enter any thrift store and usually find a boatload of old Christmas cookie tins for dirt cheap.

 I decided to give these cookie tins that I found at a thrift store a make-over – and give them new life!

-Here are the materials you need to makeover your ugly cookie tins:
+Here are the materials you need to makeover your ugly holiday cookie tin:

-- Cookie tins – various sizes and shapes
+- Cookie or gift tin – various sizes and shapes